loopsocial/phoenix_reverse_proxy/README.md

 # PhoenixReverseProxy

-**Share a port between many Phoenix apps in an umbrella**
+**Share a port between many Phoenix apps in an umbrella or multiple endpoints in a single app**

 ## Setup
-This Library provides everything you need to route requests and websockets from one proxy app into your umbrella.
-This allows you to have multiple phoenix applications in the same umbrella sharing the same port number.
+This library offers all the essentials for directing requests and websockets from a single proxy application to your umbrella (or a standard Elixir app with various endpoints).
+It enables you to run multiple Phoenix applications within the same umbrella using the same port or have multiple endpoints within a single app.

 Start by creating a Phoenix application in your umbrella `apps` folder:
   ```bash